DesignSafe-CI/DS_Use_Case_template/docs/vantassel_and_zhang/usecase.md

 * Please cite [Durante and Rathje (2021)](https://doi.org/10.1177/87552930211004613) to acknowledge the use of any resources for the Random Forest and Neural Networks examples included in this use case.

-* This software is distributed under the GNU General Public License ([https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html)).
+* This software is distributed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Overview